Table of Contents[Hide][Show]

 It is best to eat ripe bananas as they contain more enzymes to fully digest the minerals.
 On the other hand, unripe bananas contain more resistant starch, which is beneficial to gut health.
 But, if you are trying to resolve leg cramps, ripe bananas are the best choice.

-Watch out for GMO bananas hitting the market in the future which are currently in trials in Australia as of this writing.
+Watch out for GMO bananas hitting the market in the future which are currently in trials in Australia.
 (3) Just another reason to stick with organic versions!

 - Winter squash